Course

 In seminar sessions, the key concepts related to game design will be presented, explained and exemplified through existing digital and non-digital games.
 Seminar sessions are meant to encourage and foster discussion among the students in order to understand and integrate key knowledge, skills and concepts that will need to be put into practice afterwards.

 In workshop sessions, some of the key concepts seen in the seminar sessions will be put into practice.
-Students will work on both team-based and individual projects and activities related to designing prototypes of board games, modifying existing ones, pitching and playtesting games, among others.
+Students will work on both team-based and individual projects and activities related to designing prototypes of board games, modifying existing ones, and pitching and playtesting games, among others.

 Additional attendance requirements